-In 2008 Jason Kenney took on the Immigration portfolio with zeal.
-Most of his predecessors had used that position to move on to other cabinet posts resulting in virtual musical chairs in this Ministerial role.
+In 2008, Jason Kenney took on the Immigration portfolio with zeal.
+Most of his predecessors had used that position to move on to other cabinet posts, resulting in virtual musical chairs in this ministerial role.
 Not this one!
-This Minister’s stint was the longest one in Canadian history!
-Kenney stayed for five years completely overhauling a rusty inefficient system by eliminating backlogs reaching almost a million applicants, dealing with corrupt consultants and closing obvious loopholes in various program with the goal of turning immigration into a new more labour responsive one.
+Jason Kenney’sstint was the longest one in Canadian history.
+Kenney stayed for five years completely overhauling a rusty inefficient system by eliminating backlogs reaching almost a million applicants, dealing with corrupt consultants and closing obvious loopholes in various programmes with the goal of turning immigration into a new more labour-responsive one.

 The old system was based entirely on the actions of the prospective applicant choosing to immigrate to Canada without any correlation between their skills and prospects for employment in Canada.
 The new system will ensure that immigrants who are provided with an invitation to apply for immigration have a better chance of being gainfully employed in their field.

-Until now, employers could only recruit international talent through the Temporary Foreign Worker Program or through Provincial Nominee Programs.
-Now the Federal Skilled Worker program, the Federal skilled trades, the Canadian Experience Class and the Provincial Nominee Program will all be open to employers who can choose this route if no Canadian Candidate is available.
+Until now, employers could only recruit international talent through the Temporary Foreign Worker Programme or through Provincial Nominee Programmes.
+Now the Federal Skilled Worker programme, the Federal skilled trades, the Canadian Experience Class and the Provincial Nominee Programme will all be open to employers who can choose this route if no Canadian Candidate is available.

 Here’s how it will help employers: